 The Honors College recognizes, however, that a student may encounter circumstances that require a temporary interruption of studies.
 Under such circumstances, the student must receive an approved leave of absence to maintain continuous enrollment and to be eligible for scholarship renewal.
 To be considered for a leave of absence, a student must make a written request to the Dean of the Batten Honors College in advance of the semester's absence.
-Upon reviewing the reasons for the request, the Dean may recommend that the Vice President for Academic Affairs approve a leave of absence.
+Upon reviewing the reasons for the request, the Dean may recommend that the Provost and Vice President approve a leave of absence.